kaosker/Creating-and-Resolving-Merge-Conflicts-Practice/README.md

-# third-branch
+# forth-branch
 Here is the third branch

-bla bla bla
+here comes the conflict